yujuhong/kubernetes/docs/proposals/container-runtime-interface-v1.md

 Kubernetes support updates only to a very limited set of fields in the Pod Spec.
 These updates may require containers to be re-created by Kubelet.
 This can be achieved through the proposed, imperative container-level interface.
-On the other hand, sandbox update currently is not required.
+On the other hand, PodSandbox update currently is not required.

 ### Container Lifecycle Hooks